War in the Holy Land II – World War I

 The Samuels Memorandum, the Balfour Declaration, the Arab Revolt, …

 With the end of WWI and the defeat of the Ottoman Empire, the League of Nations gave Great Britain a legal way to take over the Holy Land under a “mandate,” a euphemism for “colony.”
 France, similarly, took over Syria and Lebanon.
 The period from 1920-1948 in the Holy Land is known as the British Mandate in Palestine – using the ancient Greek name, παλαιστίνη (Land of the Philistines) for the region.
-The first British High Commissioner for Palestine was Viscount Herbert Samuel, himself a Jew and a Zionist – who himself played a key role in events leading up to the Mandate.
+The first British High Commissioner for Palestine was Viscount Herbert Samuel, a Jew and a Zionist – who himself played a key role in events leading up to the Mandate.

 Indeed, going back to January 1915, soon after the British Declaration of War on the Ottoman Empire, Samuel, as a member of the British Cabinet, circulated a memorandum, The Future of Palestine, in which he called for Jewish relocation there; this document was not generally well received by the cabinet members but was welcomed most importantly by Lloyd George, the prime minister.
 Interestingly and prophetically, Samuel anticipates American involvement in The Great War: